MerlinVR/UdonSharp/README.md

 - Numeric casts are checked for overflow due to UdonVM limitations

 ## Udon bugs that affect U#
-- Heap variables do not get initialized immediately which can cause unexpected behavior.
-Mainly when you use VRCInstantiate to create an object, the UdonBehaviour components on the instantiated object will not be setup until the next frame.
-So you cannot set values on the UdonBehaviour script immediately after initialization and attempts to get variables will return null.
-Due to how `GetComponent<T>` on user defined types works, it will also fail and return null until the behaviour has a chance to initialize its heap.
-This also happens if you have a UdonBehaviour that has never been enabled. https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/heap-values-are-not-initialized-in-some-cases-so-getprogramvariable-returns-null
-- In a similar manner custom events will not be fired immediately after instantiation.
-And they will not fire on UdonBehaviours that have never been enabled. https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/sendcustomevent-fails-on-gameobjects-that-where-instantiated-in-the-same-functio
-- Mutating methods on structs do not modify the struct https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/raysetorigin-and-raysetdirection-not-working
+- Mutating methods on structs do not modify the struct (this can be seen on things like calling Normalize() on a Vector3) https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/raysetorigin-and-raysetdirection-not-working
-- Instantiated objects will sometimes lose their UdonBehaviour or cannot be interacted with/triggered https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/interactive-objects-break-after-being-clonedinstanciated-on-live-worlds
+- Instantiated objects will lose their UdonBehaviours when instantiated from a prefab and cannot be interacted with/triggered https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/interactive-objects-break-after-being-clonedinstanciated-on-live-worlds
 - Calling Destroy() on an object in game and then using a null check to check if it's valid will throw exceptions in game https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/null-check-on-gameobject-will-throw-exception-if-the-gameobj-is-destroyed

 ## Setup